theredenemy/ordinance_controller/README.md

 ## Installation ##
 1. Grab the latest release from the release page and unzip it in your sourcemod folder.
 2. Restart the server or type `sm plugins load ordinance_controller` in the console to load the plugin.
-3. The config file will be automatically generated in cfg/sourcemod/

-## Configuration ##
-- You can modify the phrases in addons/sourcemod/translations/ordinance_controller.phrases.txt.
-- Once the plugin has been loaded, you can modify the cvars in cfg/sourcemod/ordinance_controller.cfg.

 ## Usage ##